ampas/aces-docs/mkdocs/docs/guides/rgc-implementation/index.md

 The Reference Gamut Compression is trackable via a `lookTransform` element in an AMF file.
 If the RCG is used in the viewing pipeline, the `lookTransform` will be listed in the associated AMF.
-If the AMF is accompanying an ACES EXR, use the `applied` flag to track whether or not the RGC has been “baked in” to the EXR.
+If the AMF is accompanying rendered media, use the `applied` flag to track whether or not the RGC has been “baked in”.
 See below for an example AMF:

 ```
   <aces:inputTransform applied="true">